What Are Trigger Points?

 Electromagnetic healing is now becoming a leading edge care for soft tissue injuries to promote both relief in chronic or intractable "permanent" cases, and accelerated healing in newer injuries.

-Your massage therapist can certainly help with trigger point massage, but if you are treating your shoulder at home with the Shoulder Inferno Wrap® multiple times per day, you have a greatly improved chance of getting rid of your trigger points (and subsequently increase the range of motion in your shoulder).
-In some situations, trigger points in the back could be the cause of shoulder immobility; if you are certain that the underlying problem is in the upper back area, your trigger points are more effectively treated through the use of the Tortoise Shellz® Upper Back Therapy Vest.
+Your massage therapist can certainly help with trigger point massage, but if you are treating your shoulder at home with the Shoulder T•Shellz Wrap® multiple times per day, you have a greatly improved chance of getting rid of your trigger points (and subsequently increase the range of motion in your shoulder).

 A stretching routine can undoubtedly lead to a successful outcome for many patients.
 However, there are time that many people in pain simply cannot tolerate stretching.
 When pain levels are high and your muscles are too taut, stretching may actually aggravate your injury.
-In cases such as this, the smart way to go is to first minimize your pain using trigger point massage and BFST® home treatments until you can reach a point where you start some moderate stretching without the pain.
-If you find the stretching aggravates the problem, stop stretching and just continue with the massage and BFST® treatments.
+In cases such as this, the smart way to go is to first minimize your pain using trigger point massage and Deep Tissue Therapy home treatments until you can reach a point where you start some moderate stretching without the pain.
+If you find the stretching aggravates the problem, stop stretching and just continue with the massage and Deep Tissue Therapy treatments.

-Combined with a stretching routine, the Shoulder Freezie Wrap® and Shoulder Inferno Wrap® are highly effective treatment products for getting rid of trigger points.
+Combined with a stretching routine you will find the Shoulder T•Shellz Wrap® to be highly for dealing with trigger points.
 Successful treatment of your trigger points will increase shoulder range of motion and reduce the likelihood of a worsening frozen shoulder injury.

 Examples of Possible Causes of Trigger Point Pain